The Diary of a Drug Fiend by Aleister Crowley (Audible)

 Whilst I had some misgivings about this book, it is a bit of a diamond.
 I’m not saying that it’s a book without faults and I’m not saying that I’m a Crowley convert, but it is a book that gives an insight into our own addictions, whatever they maybe.
 In some respects, the book is an advert for Crowley’s Thelema religious persuading’s, but it is also a reflection of our own pursuit of spiritual guidance and understanding of this thing called life.

 I found The Diary of a Drug Fiend an inspirational read and one that opened many avenues of discourse in my mind.
-It’s the type of book I would love to see turned into a stage adaptation so I could watch it with friends and go to the bar afterwards for a good debate, not only on addiction, but the arcane, the occult, the imagery and mystical that abounds throughout the book…all in all, it is a story worthy of discussion.
+It’s the type of book I would love to see turned into a stage adaptation so I could watch it with friends and go to the bar afterwards for a good debate, not only about addiction, but the arcane, the occult, the imagery and mystical that abounds throughout the book…all in all, it is a story worthy of discussion.